brimdata/zed/docs/lake/design.md

 ## Thoughts on Version 2

 Ref counted segments stored outside of a pool.
+A global ref-count pool can record all the adjustments so we transactionally know what data becomes unreachable.
+This may or may not be better than mark-and-sweep garbage collection (where mark and sweep can be done with scalable merge joins).

 Copy-on-write semantics so massive pools can be instantaneously copied then changed/updated under the new pool.